 The menu bar will appear on the left side of the window and click on “Upload music” option.
 This will bring you a new pop up window as per the screenshot below.

 You have two choices here, either you can drag and drop your files into this window or click on the button “SELECT FROM YOUR COMPUTER”.
 Then select the files/folder from the window that popped up, click open.
 Now you will see progression bar as shown in the image below.

 Google Play Music also lets you to automatically upload music from the folders of your choice.
 To turn this ON, go to the Menu > Settings option.
 From the Settings page that appears select “Add your music” from the section and finally select “Music from this computer”.

 Instead of automatically uploading all songs to Google Play Music, you can be selective and chose the older you want to upload songs automatically.
 You will get this option on the next window to select the folders you wish to synchronize with Google Play Music.

-Upload Songs to Google Play Music using Music Manager
+Music Manager to Upload Songs to Google Play Music

 Any browsers other than Chrome needs installation of an additional software called music manager.
 Login with your credentials.
 Select the folders you wish.
 While installation itself there is an option to turn on the auto update option.
 You can either turn it right away or can do it later.
 Finish the installation process.

 After uploading the files, those files will be available in an auto playlist called Last Added.
 This can be accessed from the Google Play Music Menu.
 In the menu select “Music Library” option.
 A window showing all the playlist available will be displayed.
 The music files uploaded from your PC will be listed in “Last added” playlist.

 Sometimes you may want to organize these music files into some folders or into a playlist with dedicated names that they can identify easily according to their moods.
 Unfortunately, there is no provision in PC to set dedicated Album name for you local music.